 - any amount of hazard pay.2

-Employees, both private employees and federal employees, should consult their employee handbooks or contracts to learn if they are entitled to hazard pay.
+Both private employees and federal employees should consult their employee handbooks or contracts to learn if they are entitled to hazard pay.
 Instructions about this compensation may also be found on an employer’s FAQ section of its website.

 2. How is the employee compensated?